Decemberized has been my primary site since being the spiritual successor of my 'Dann Page' from

 Original URL: http://www.wsii.com/users/fatima/index.htm

 I started collection the 'Now' buttons made popular by Netscape Now!
 Many were popping up with those specific dimensions, so I added them to the Guestbook block.
 I added another block below that for some main links.
 The link pages are still there, but I also added an image map mimicking a Windows 3.11 screen.
 The friends page also has an image map to other pages.
-The quake link doesn't work, and I can't find any record of it.
+I can't find any record of the quake link, however it most likely turned into the Geocities Quake page, so I have recreated the page using those links.
 It would eventually split into the two gaming pages later on.
 Also there is an unlinked Gopher image page which according to someone on AOL messanger, was semi-viral at one point.
 It would be updated in time.